The 409a Valuation Process - 10 Things Every Founder Should Know

 Stock options have long been a way for startups to incentivize and retain employees.
 But issuing them brings with it regulatory requirements.

 In the wake of the Enron accounting scandal in 2001, the government started requiring companies to properly value stock options they grant employees.
-Enshrined as section 409A of the tax code (you can read more here), the rule means that startups need to regularly undergo audits to establish the value of the common shares it hands out as options to its employees.
+Enshrined as section 409A of the tax code, the rule means that startups need to regularly undergo audits to establish the value of the common shares it hands out as options to its employees.

 — Common vs. Preferred Stock —

-Steve Liu is Managing Director for SVB Analytics, a non-bank affiliate of Silicon Valley Bank, which conducts 409A valuations for VC-backed startups, among other professional services.
-In this capacity, he has overseen the execution of the group’s portfolio of over 6,000 valuation opinions during his tenure at SVB.
+Steve Liu is Head of Shareworks Valuation Services, a subsidiary of Morgan Stanley, which provides 409A valuations for VC-backed startups, among other professional services.
+In this capacity, he has overseen the execution of the group’s portfolio of over 6,000 valuation opinions during his tenure at both Silicon Valley Bank and Shareworks.

 We recently spoke to Steve about when startups need a 409A valuation, and what he looks for to determine fair market value for the company and the common stock it grants to employees.